1962

 Gurdin, an eminent cosmetic surgeon in Beverly Hills.

 She arrived with bruises on her face.
 Greenson explained she had slipped in her shower and had fallen, clearly under sedatives influence.
-What worried Greenson (because he was the one who was talking) was that Marilyn was shooting a movie and he was afraid she had her nose broken, but Dr Gurdin didn't diagnose any fracture.
+Dr Gurdin sent her to have a nasal bones X-Ray, which didn't reveal any fracture

 Then